-Before you consider bidding to slam, you should know how to respond to a 1NT or 2NT opening bid using “StayJac” (Stayman and Jacoby Transfer).
+Before you consider bidding to slam, you should know how to respond to a 1NT or 2NT opening bid using the Stayman convention and Jacoby transfers.
 See Lesson 2.
 At this level of bidding, it is very helpful to have some solid playing experience and be able to make sound judgments based on the bidding and the information being shared between you and your partner, always considering how your partner may interpret your bid.

 If you found these beginner lessons to be useful and helpful, you may also find this booklet, “Pocket Guide for Beginner Bridge” to be valuable as well.
 For more information, click on the link below:

 My beginner group also found the placemats to be helpful, especially at the very beginning when they were unsure of the bids and needed a very quick and handy reference.
-See link on right-hand side.
+Click on link below:

 Put your Bidding Into Action — Try these practice games and test your bidding and playing skills.

 More Quizzes — For anyone who would like more quizzes to test and review bidding, new ones are posted about once a week on Facebook.
 Click here: A Teacher First Facebook Page.
 Discussing the bidding can help you and your partner communicate better, so that you understand each other’s bids with confidence and trust.

 Do expect to make mistakes — often you will learn more from your errors than from anything else.
 Here are some self-evaluating questions that may help you to identify the problems and solutions.

 1) Was the bidding incorrect?
 Perhaps the bidding was very difficult and it was almost impossible to reach the best contract and level.